Photograph of 1930’s jumbo Hyster lift truck, sandwiched within glass frame, displayed in gallery.

 1944

-The Willamette Hyster Company formally adopts the name Hyster Company and continues to build on its reputation for durable and often massive lifting machines.
-During World War II the company‘s products are distributed overseas.
-The international presence helps establish a global network of manufacturing plants and dealer organizations.
+Willamette Hyster Company adopts the Hyster Company name and continues to reinforce its reputation for building durable and often massive lifting machines.
+During WWII, the company’s products are distributed oversees, helping launch its international presence.

 1950